ringed-kingfisher-1600

 Ringed Kingfisher

-Appearance: The Ringed Kingfisher is recognizable by its large size, which can reach up to 16 inches (40 cm) in length.
+Appearance: The Ringed Kingfisher is recognizable by its large size, which can reach up to 16.1 in (41 cm) in length.
 It has a shaggy crest and a robust, thick bill.
 Its plumage is characterized by a white throat and belly, a blue-gray head, and a brownish-orange breast band.
-The bird displays a prominent white ring around its neck, hence the name.
+The bird displays a white ring around its neck.

 Habitat: Ringed Kingfishers are commonly found near bodies of water such as rivers, lakes, ponds, and marshes.
 They prefer open habitats with perches for hunting, often seen perched on branches or wires overlooking the water.